 - Women who have experienced consistent pre-term (Braxton-Hicks) contractions also need to be careful.

-- Women with conditions like pregnancy-induced hypertension (PIH), prior or current high risk pregnancies should get proper medical advice before going for the massage.
+- Women with conditions like pregnancy-induced hypertension (PIH), prior or current high-risk pregnancies should get proper medical advice before going for the massage.

 - Other complications like excessive swelling or sudden, severe headaches are also conditions that demand medical attention.

 - It is important to provide adequate support to any muscles that might have been extensively strained during the massage.
-For instance, the linea alba that separates the rectal muscles may be overly stretched due to the added weight and the pressures of delivery.
+For instance, the linea alba that separates the rectal muscles may be overly stretched due to the added weight and pressures of delivery.
 During massages, such areas should be tightly held together to train to remain aligned during the course of strengthening.

-Which Body Positions are Safe?
+Which Body Positions Are Safe?